Three Exceptional Programs & One Certificate

 Please visit Eller College's Undergraduate MIS webpage for more information and to view a sample 4-year plan for the above programs.

-Security awareness training is important in almost any type of industry.
+Cybersecurity awareness training is important in almost any type of industry.
 Whether inside or outside, crime can have a devastating effect on a company.
-Students completing the Enterprise Security Certificate will become proficient at spotting suspicious activity, which in turn can reduce the opportunities for crime to occur.
+Students completing the Enterprise Security Certificate will become proficient at spotting suspicious cyber activity, which in turn can reduce the opportunities for crime to occur.

 The Enterprise Security Certificate entails successful completion of three 3 unit courses for a total of 9 units.

 Upon successful completion of the three courses students can receive:

 - The National Security Agency's (NSA) Committee on National Security Systems (CNSS) certificates including